Baku-1/RoninHackerZ/README.md

 - **Faction System:** Players choose factions and compete for city dominance.
 - **Puzzle Mini-games:** Skill-based challenges for rewards.
 - **Responsive Design:** Mobile and desktop support with touch and drag controls.

-## P2P Trading System Vision

-> Ronin P2P is designed as a secure peer-to-peer trading platform where users can open trades and post them in a grid view.
-Other users can view and propose up to three modifications to the agreement, supporting up to 5 NFTs and/or tokens per trade.
-All trade details remain off-chain until both parties approve the trade.
->
-> - **Fee Structure:** 95% of fees are split between two wallets: Admin and Treasury Manager.
-The remaining 5% is pooled and distributed weekly as rewards to the top 5 users (with declining percentages).
-> - **Security:** Final approval by both parties triggers collateral capture and atomic batch settlement to the respective wallets.
-> - **Minimal Dependencies:** Designed for security, transparency, and efficiency.

 ## Getting Started

 1. **Clone the Repository:**